microsoft/tfs-cli/README.md

 > Warning!
 Using this feature will store your login credentials on disk in plain text.

-> To skip certificate validation connecting to On-Prem Azure DevOps Server you can use parameter `skipCertValidation`
+> To skip certificate validation connecting to On-Prem Azure DevOps Server you can use parameter `--skip-cert-validation`

 #### Personal access token